GTaherzadeh/SPRINT-CBH/README.md

 Cite: Taherzadeh, G., Zhou, Y., Liew, A. W. C., & Yang, Y. (2016).
 Sequence-based prediction of protein–carbohydrate binding sites using support vector machines.
 Journal of chemical information and modeling, 56(10), 2115-2122.

+Instruction:

+* Protein-peptide dataset are stored in Data directory.
+Dataset file contains protein sequences labeled as 1 and 0 for binding and non-binding residues, respectively.
+Train and test files contain actual binding residues used in this study.
+* Run ./SPRINT.py for feature extraction and peptide binding site prediction.
+* The pre-trained model and protein-peptide complexes in pdb format are store as LargeFiles in Release.